threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_interstellar.md

 ![](./img/interstellar_trade_xlm_tft.png )

-* You can now choose to fullfill a sell order from the order book, do a partial buy of an order, or create you own buy order by stating the amount of TFT you would like to buy and at what price.
+* You could now choose to fullfill a sell order from the order book, do a partial buy of an order, or create you own buy order by stating the amount of TFT you would like to buy and at what price.

 ![](./img/interstellar_trade_1.png )